FMCalisto/FMCalisto/README.md

 **3.** How does Python and R scales out to parallel processing in terms of complexity and performance?

 -->

+## &#x270d; Blog & Writing

+Apart from being an Open Source'rer, I also write on [Medium](https://medium.com/@FMCalisto) and [DEV.to](https://dev.to/fmcalisto) platforms.
+Please, be free to follow my work there.
+Hope to help you!

 ### Recent Blog Posts